 6. Present law to continue except as modified

-The rules of Equity and Common Law applicable to partnership shall continue in force, except so far as they are inconsistent with the express provisions of this Act.
+The rules of equity and common law applicable to partnership shall continue in force, except so far as they are inconsistent with the express provisions of this Act.

 Part I — Nature of partnership

-7. Partnership defined
+7. Meaning of “partnership”

 (1) Partnership is the relation which subsists between persons carrying on a business in common with a view of profit.

-(2) In deciding whether a partnership does or does not exist in any particular case, the Court shall have regard to the true contract and intention of the partners as appearing from the whole facts of the case.
+(2) In deciding whether a partnership does or does not exist in any particular case, the court shall have regard to the true contract and intention of the partners as appearing from the whole facts of the case.

 8. Rules to apply in determining partnership